-We must recognize when we are being disrespected, then communicate clearly that our boundaries are being infringed upon.
-We have a right to protect and defend ourselves, and are obligated to take responsibility for how we allow others to treat us.
+We must recognize when we are being disrespected, then communicate clearly that our boundaries are infringed upon.
+We have a right to protect and defend ourselves and are obligated to take responsibility for how we allow others to treat us.

 Through this self-identity, we learn how to be interdependent or mutually dependent.
-There is a balance to the relationship, where each person depends on each other in fair and healthy ways.
+There is a balance to the relationship, where each person depends on the other in fair and healthy ways.
 With interdependence, we consciously become aware our self-worth is no longer dependent on outside influence and validation.

 Willingness to Change

 Changing our relationship with ourselves is essential to accomplishing any permanent changes in our relationships with others.
 Obtaining healthy interdependence allows us to see the truth in ourselves, others, and situations.
-Most love addicts come from a childhood with similar family dynamics.
+Most love addicts come from childhood with similar family dynamics.

-We can then seek to understand others in our lives, based on this solid internal and spiritual foundation.
-Through this state of being, healthy relationships are formed where two whole individual's support each other and share their life together in a way that allows each to truly, and independently, shine.
+We can then seek to understand others in our lives based on this solid internal and spiritual foundation.
+Through this state of being, healthy relationships occur where two whole individuals support each other and share their life in a way that allows each to truly, and independently shine.

 Working with an expert specializing in these issues, who understands love addiction and how to treat it effectively, is essential to breaking free and recovering from the problem. learn how love addiction coaching can help